sraynitjsr/Docker_Kubernetes_In_Depth/Different_Resources_K8S.md

 ## 13. CustomResourceDefinition (kind: CustomResourceDefinition): CustomResourceDefinitions enable the extension of the Kubernetes API with custom resources.
 These are often used to define resources for specific applications or controllers.

+## 14. Job (kind: Job): A Job in Kubernetes is used to run a single task or a set of tasks to completion.
+Once the tasks are completed, the Job is considered finished.
+Jobs are typically used for tasks that are run once, such as batch processing, data migration, or backups.
+We can specify the number of completions and parallelism for the tasks in a Job.

+## 15. CronJob (kind: CronJob): A CronJob is an extension of the Job resource that allows us to schedule tasks to run at specified times using a cron-like schedule.
+CronJobs are useful for running recurring tasks, such as periodic data processing, backups, or any operation that needs to occur on a regular schedule.
+Kubernetes handles the scheduling and execution of these tasks based on the defined schedule.

 ## These are some of the core resource types in Kubernetes.
 Kubernetes also supports many other resource types and extensions that allows us to customize and manage applications and infrastructure efficiently.